mattcroat/joy-of-code/posts/sveltekit-markdown-blog/sveltekit-markdown-blog.md

 - Only add the post if `published` is set to `true`
 - Sort `posts` by date and return them

-If you're using TypeScript here are the types:
+If you're using TypeScript, here are the types:

 ```ts:src/lib/types.ts showLineNumbers
 export type Categories = 'sveltekit' | 'svelte'